gitan12/Stock_Price_Prediction/README.md

-Your README file is comprehensive and well-structured.
-Here are a few minor adjustments and enhancements for better clarity and completeness:

 ### Stock Market Prediction Application

 #### Overview
-This project involves building a stock market prediction application using historical stock data.
+The project involves building a stock market prediction application using historical stock data.
 The application predicts future stock prices using machine learning models and displays the predictions along with moving averages.
 The user can input a stock ticker and a date range to get the predicted stock prices and visualizations.

 #### Prerequisites
 Before running the application, ensure that you have the following Python packages installed.
 You can install them using the provided `requirement.txt` file.